HighW4y2H3ll/chaffctf_chal/readme.md

 ChaffCTF was built around the [ChaffBugs paper](https://arxiv.org/abs/1808.00659) we did ~2018s.
 Honestly, most of the challenges are not intended for manual reverse engineering.
 Some could be a really pain.
-It's a bit of unfortunate that we realize that a little late after the game started, but it doesn't mean they are not solveable manually.
-Hopefully this writeup could explain some of the challenge design details.
+It's unfortunate that we realized that a little too late after the game started, but it doesn't mean they are not solveable manually.
+Hopefully this writeup could clear up some of the challenge design details.

 Our bug construction was similiar to what our paper discribed.
 We pick two-byte word as a trigger, and another 4-byte